 In October 2017, the Company's Board of Directors adopted, and stockholders approved, the 2017 Employee Stock Purchase Plan (the "2017 ESPP").
-A total of 2.0 million shares of the Company's Class A common stock have been authorized for issuance under the 2017 ESPP.
 Subject to any plan limitations, the 2017 ESPP allows eligible employees to contribute, normally through payroll deductions, up to 15% of their earnings for the purchase of the Company's Class A common stock at a discounted price per share.
-Except for the initial offering period, the ESPP provides for separate six-month offering periods.
-The initial offering period began October 18, 2017 and ended June 15, 2018.
-During the three months ended July 31, 2019, the Company issued 90,619 shares of Class A common stock under the 2017 ESPP.
+The Company's current offering period began December 16, 2019 and is expected to end June 15, 2020.